embrace-io/embrace-docs/content/ios/features/configuration-file.md

 #### CAPTURE_TAPPED_ELEMENTS *boolean, optional*

 Controls Embrace's capture of tap element names within the app.
 When disabled, Embrace still captures taps but not the name of the tapped element.
 The default is on.

-#### BACKGROUND_FETCH_CAPTURE_ENABLE *boolean, optional*

-If enabled, Embrace will swizzle and capture requests made via the background task downloading API.
-The default if off.

 #### COLLECT_NETWORK_REQUEST_METRICS *boolean, optional*